Aravinda89/Project-Portfolio/README.md

 Developed a comprehensive system for medical document classification and OCR.

 - Implemented a medical image type classifier to distinguish between different types of medical documents such as patient medical records and diagnosis proofs.
 Utilized keyword search for further classification.

+---

+**Waste Management Using Blockchain**

+Developed a project proposal outlining the exploration of blockchain integration in waste management.

+- Technologies Utilized: Blockchain